marcin-chwedczuk/_blog/_posts/2019-01-01-random-thoughts-on-maybe.md

     select max / min;
 {% endhighlight %}
-Yet in my opinion fluent interface is in 90% of cases a much more readable and easy to understand way to transform `Maybe<T>`s and other monads.
+Yet in my opinion fluent interface is in 90% of cases a more readable and understandable way to transform `Maybe<T>`s and other monads.
-For example we may rewrite last code snippet to:
+For example we may rewrite the last code snippet to:
 {% highlight csharp %}
 var res = Combine(
         GetOptionalInt(),